Blesbok Hunting in South Africa

 The legs are brown with a white patch behind the top part of the front legs, and the lower legs are whitish.

-The difference from other antelopes of the Blesbok is the distinct white face and forehead.
 Both males and females carry horns ringed almost to the tip.

 The Blesbok shares a common behavioral characteristic with his cousin, the bontebok, standing together with heads facing the sun and down towards the ground.
 He sometimes shakes his head violently, stamps, and runs in a complete circle, only to take up his original place.